webis-de/aitools4-aq-geolocation/README.md

   - You need to have the following libraries in your Java class path:
     - Geotools 15.1  http://www.geotools.org/
     - Trove 3.0.0:   http://trove.starlight-systems.com/
-  - Github: The provided jar contains the libraries, so you can just put the jar in your class path
+  - Github: The provided jar (in lib/) contains these libraries, so you can just put the jar in your class path

 Setup
 -----